IBC Advanced Alloys (CVE:IB) Shares Down 14.3% – Should You Sell?

 IBC Advanced Alloys Corp.
-(CVE:IB – Get Free Report) shares fell 14.3% during trading on Thursday .
+(CVE:IB – Get Free Report) was down 14.3% during trading on Thursday .
 The stock traded as low as C$0.15 and last traded at C$0.18.
-332,217 shares traded hands during mid-day trading, an increase of 431% from the average session volume of 62,516 shares.
+Approximately 332,217 shares were traded during trading, an increase of 431% from the average daily volume of 62,516 shares.
 The stock had previously closed at C$0.21.

 IBC Advanced Alloys Price Performance